Your gateway to a wide range of online information resources

 First you identify a key article, author or book which you are studying or has been referenced in an article you are looking at.
 By using that resource's title or author's name you can conduct a citation search in a database.
 You are then provided with a list of other articles that have included that article, author or book in their bibliographies, and where, therefore, you can assume some aspect of your subject is discussed.

 You are constructing a "web of knowledge" for your subject.
 You will usually notice that useful articles appear in journals seemingly unrelated to your topic.

 Choose an article or book that will be the target of your search (in publication for at least one or two years).
 Then locate a database with a citation index.
-Web of Science, Google Scholar, Academic Search Complete, ScienceDirect, Scopus include citation indexes of their own.
+For example, Web of Science, Google Scholar, Academic Search Complete, ScienceDirect, and Scopus include citation indexes of their own.

 Here is an example from Web of Science search sequence using Jones, J.C.
 (1980) Design Methods: Seeds of Human Futures, 2nd edn, Wiley, as the target book citation:

 For a visual guide, see these Web of Science recorded training guides.